JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 using InteractiveUtils: subtypes # hide
 ````

-Before going into details about Julia type system, we will spend a few minutes motivating
+Before going into details of the Julia type system, we will spend a few minutes motivating
 the two main roles of the type system, which are:

-1. Structuring the code
+1. Structuring your code
-2. Communicating to the compiler how your type will be used.
+2. Communicating to the compiler how your type will be used

 The first aspect is important for the convenience of the programmer and enables abstractions
 in the language, the latter aspect is important for the speed of the generated code.

 Type systems according to [Wikipedia](https://en.wikipedia.org/wiki/Data_type):
-* In computer science and computer programming, a **data type** or simply **type** is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.*
+* In computer science and computer programming, a **data type** or simply **type** is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.
 * A **type system** is a logical system comprising a set of rules that assigns a property called a type to the various constructs of a computer program, such as variables, expressions, functions or modules.
-These types formalize and enforce the otherwise implicit categories the programmer uses for algebraic data types, data structures, or other components.*
+These types formalize and enforce the otherwise implicit categories the programmer uses for algebraic data types, data structures, or other components.

-## Structuring the code / enforcing the categories
+## 1. Structuring the code / enforcing the categories
 The role of **structuring** the code and imposing semantic restriction
 means that the type system allows you to logically divide your program,
 and to prevent certain types of errors.